tobyfey/amp/README.md

 The Automated Material Production process, or A.M.P., allows advocates to make multi-media materials, including paper hand-outs, videos, presentations for meetings, an audio file, and a workbook, from a spreadsheet or an outline in Word.
 A.M.P. guides an advocate to make effective, useful multimedia materials for clients without special graphic design knowledge or video production skills, while providing the ability to customize information to the client's specific jursidiction.

-A.M.P. uses a
+A.M.P. uses a variety of open-source programs

 ##Design Principles
-*Creates multimedia educational materials to meet the different needs of our client population *Hand-outs match videos and presentation, providing a reminder clients can take with them *Easy to change and update all multimedia at once, based on feedback or changes in law *Breaks multimedia production tasks into simple roles *Provides the foundation for future projects to allow more personalized, usefuul educational materials
++ Creates multimedia educational materials to meet the different needs of our client population
++ Hand-outs match videos and presentation, providing a reminder clients can take with them
++ Easy to change and update all multimedia at once, based on feedback or changes in law
++ Breaks multimedia production tasks into simple roles
++ Provides the foundation for future projects to allow more personalized, usefuul educational materials

 ##How Do I Use A.M.P.?

-_template.svg_

-data.odt

-images

-video.blend

-Each page of the User Guide will walk you through one step of A.M.P.:
-1. Outline Content and Pick Template
-2. Pick images and/or documents
+__template.svg__

+The template provides the design of the educational materials, and can be created in Inkscape.

+To work with SVGGVS, templates must contain specific layers and each text or image object must have a Label that matches a corresponding tag in data.odt

+To work with Sozi, templates should have a layer of frames

+__data.odt__

+SVGGVS uses a spreadsheet saved as an .odt file to customize the template.
+The first row in the spreadsheet is a list of the labels in the template.
+The subsequent rows.

+**images**
+Most images in the templates have the same square ratio, which allows a library of images to be used interchangeably without distortion.
+These are standard images with a common design element that make the hand-out more readable and connect the hand-out to other multimedia materials.
+Images provide context clues to aid in literacy, add emphasis, break-up text  and create links and connections across materials.

+Templates may also use a document image, to reference a form or court document that the user may recognize.

+**video.blend**
+This Blender file can be opened in Blender's Video Sequence Editor

+Steps:
+ 1. SVGGVS creates a customized SVG (can be exported to pdf for a paper hand-out)
+ 2. Convert text to path in SVG using [this tool](https://github.com/senshu/Sozi/tree/master/tools/texts2paths) (can be used for presentation
  3. Add Template Tags and names of images to Outline
  4. Record Script Based on Presentation
  5. Add Images, Animations and Videos

-##Using A.M.P.
-Individually & Collaboratively
-The A.M.P. process can both help individual advocates work on multimedia materials individually and can be used in community meetings to help advocates, community partners and clients to create materials collaboratively.

 #Step 1 – Outline Content & Pick Template
 The hardest part of creating legal educational materials is organizing the information you want to convey to your audience, no matter what process you use.
 The outline in A.M.P. is the one document that will be shared, edited, updated, and corrected among your team,